shajal-kumer/react-expense-tracker/README.md

 # Expense Tracker

-This repo is the part of my front-end development journey.
-I have practiced this project to see the Traversy Media youtube video.
-In this project a user can track his/her expense and income.
+This repo is part of my front-end development journey.
+I have practised this project to see the Traversy Media youtube video.
+In this project, a user can track his/her expense and income.

 ## Demo